Can an Employment Investigation Be Privileged?

 As you might imagine, it looks as though the situations are quite limited in which the NLRB might find that a confidentiality requirement during workplace investigations to be lawful.

-If you have questions about the legality of a workplace investigation or a confidentiality agreement, a Florida employment law attorney can speak with you today.
-Contact Scott Wagner and Associates, P.A. for more information.
+If you have questions about the legality of a workplace investigation or a confidentiality agreement, a Florida employment law lawyer can speak with you today.
+Contact Scott Law Team for more information.